Want to learn more about how your business can MAKE IT RICHMOND?

 The Ray County Memorial Hospital offers a variety of special services, manages a Home Health Care Agency and a Hospice Agency.

-The Richmond R-XVI School District is proud to be a winner of the “Distinction in Performance Award” from the State of Missouri.
+The Richmond R-XVI School District is proud to be a Bronze winner of the “Best High Schools” from the US News & World Report.
 The school district’s facilities include a high school, middle school and two elementary schools, serving about 1,770 students from Camden, Henrietta, Knoxville, Millville, Rayville and Richmond.

 City Services: City services include the Richmond Fire Department and the Richmond Police Department.
 The City’s Recreation Department operates the Richmond Public Swimming Pool along with several recreational programs throughout the year.

 County Living: The centerpiece of the Ray County square is the courthouse, built in 1915, set on beautifully landscaped grounds.
 With a total 1,486.49 sq. km of land and water area, Ray County, Missouri is the 1891st largest county equivalent area in the United States.
 Home to 22,949 people, Ray County has a total 9927 households earning 52698 on average per year.